Shkeats/Laravel-Excel/docs/getting-started/installation.md

 #Installation

-Require this package in your `composer.json` and update composer.
+Require this package in your `composer.json` and run the `composer update` commmand.
 This will download the package and PHPExcel of PHPOffice.

     "maatwebsite/excel": "1.*"